Period Pain (Dysmenorrhoea): UK Online Doctor Treatment Guide

 - Period pain is very common but shouldn't stop you living your life.

-- First line: NSAIDs (ibuprofen, naproxen, mefenamic acid) — start before pain peaks.
+- First line: pain relief (a suitable treatment, a suitable treatment, a suitable treatment) — start before pain peaks.

 - Heavy periods may need tranexamic acid or hormonal treatment.